How to improve at mental maths

 If your child is confronted with a large addition or subtraction sum, a great strategy to teach them is to break it into smaller parts.

-It’s best to break the hundreds, tens, and ones up so that they can be added together separately and then totaled at the end.
+It’s best to break the hundreds, tens, and units up so that they can be added together separately and then totalled at the end.

 For example, take a look at the following sum: